Add Your User Profile Folders to the Navigation Pane in File Explorer

 User folder pinned to Quick Access

-To add your user profile folders to the navigation pane in File Explorer, we will be performing a simple registry edit.
-We have made this easy by providing the registry files to add your user profile folders to File Explorer as well as remove them.
-You can download these files here.
+To successfully add your primary user profile folders to the navigation pane in File Explorer, we will be performing a very simple, behind-the-scenes registry edit.
+We have intentionally made this entire modification process incredibly easy by providing the exact pre-configured registry files needed to add your user profile folders to File Explorer, as well as a script to safely remove them.
+You can seamlessly download these exact modification files directly from our website by clicking the provided download link here.

-To import the information into the registry, all you need to do is double click the Add User Account Folder to Explorer.reg file and then click on the Run button to start the process.
+To carefully import this structural information directly into the Windows registry, all you actually need to do is locate and double-click the Add User Account Folder to Explorer.reg file that you just extracted.
+Double-clicking this specific file will automatically trigger a standard Windows security prompt warning you about opening an unknown executable file downloaded from the internet.
+Go ahead and click directly on the Run button within that initial prompt to officially start the registry modification process.

 Add Your User Profile Folders to the Navigation Pane registry hack